These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to have the gap measurement performed or allowing an inaccurate measurement

-Why: The fingertip-to-palm crease gap is THE critical measurement for favorable vs. unfavorable ankylosis.
+The fingertip-to-palm crease gap is THE critical measurement for favorable vs. unfavorable ankylosis.
 If this measurement is not performed or is performed incorrectly (wrong landmark, finger not flexed maximally), the foundation for your rating may be flawed.

-Do this instead: If the examiner does not attempt this measurement, politely ask: 'Should you measure the gap between my fingertip and my palm crease?'
+Instead: If the examiner does not attempt this measurement, politely ask: 'Should you measure the gap between my fingertip and my palm crease?'
 Ensure you are flexing your finger to the maximum extent possible during the measurement.
 Ask the examiner to confirm they are measuring to the proximal transverse palm crease.

 Impact: All levels - determines favorable vs. unfavorable classification